fancythedeveloper/bestoftheworst/README.md

 # bestoftheworst
 A Mario Kart Wii custom track distribution featuring all of the tracks that you hate.

+Move the bestoftheworst.xml file into the Riivolution folder, and you should be good to go.

 List of custom tracks:

 **ASDF_Course (RC1)** replaces **Luigi Circuit**